-'Majestic Yangtze' is rated as a physical level 1 tour.
+'Wonders of China' is rated as a physical level 1 tour.
 A reasonable level of fitness is required but it's more about spending time on your feet rather than covering large distances.
 You'll be getting on and off coaches and boats, walking around the sights and climbing some steps.

-- There will be sightseeing on foot for both short and extended periods of time - On the Great Wall of China in Beijing some of the walking will be at an incline - On the Yangtze River Cruise and the day trips arranged from it you will be required to get on and off the boats without assistance
+- There will be sightseeing on foot for both short and extended periods of time - On the Great Wall of China in Beijing some of the walking will be at an incline - On the Yangtze River Cruise and on the Li River in Guilin you will be required to get on and off the boats without assistance